top-tier-ci-coders/pgmpy/Report.md

 ### 7 DAG.__init__
 **input**
 **data**: input graph
         Data to initialize graph.
 If data=None (default) an empty graph is created.
 The data can be an edge list or any Networkx graph object. data is not allowed to contain cycles.

 **Tests**
-    A new test was implemented to test the new functionality to check for cycles. `test_init_with_cycle` in the file `test_DAG.py`.
+    New test were implemented to test the new functionallity to check for cycles. `test_init_with_cycle` in the file `test_DAG.py`.
 ## Existing test cases relating to refactored code

 As for the existing test the following files had to be changed while refactoring:

 1. test_DirectedGraph (which is named test_DAG after).
-This consisted of changing the DirectedGraph occurrences to DAG, and the new cycle function was tested here with new tests.
+This consisted of changing the DirectedGraph occurences to DAG, and the new cycle function was tested here with new tests.
-2. test_ConstrantBasedEstimator This consisted of changing the DirectedGraph occurrences to DAG.
+2. test_ConstrantBasedEstimator This consisted of changing the DirectedGraph occurences to DAG.
-3. test_BayesianModel This consisted of changing the DirectedGraph occurrences to DAG.
+3. test_BayesianModel This consisted of changing the DirectedGraph occurences to DAG.

 Please look in these files for existing test cases.
-Basically, most of the test cases were handled by changing the occurrences of DirectedGraph to DAG apart from the new cycle function.
+Basically most of the test cases were handled by changing the occurences of DirectedGraph to DAG apart from the new cycle function.

 To view the changes made to the tests as a diff, use the command: